sodadata/docs/soda/quick-start-dev.md

           comment-author: 'github-actions[bot]'
           body-includes: 'Soda Scan Summary'
       # Step 7: If no comment with Soda scan results exists, create new.
+      # The GITHUB_TOKEN variable is present out-of-the-box in all actions.
+      # GH automatically has access to the variable in the container environment.
       - name: Create comment
         if: steps.fc.outputs.comment-id == ''
         uses: peter-evans/create-or-update-comment@v3